ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 - Rsyslog - log processing service used to deliver logs to various external logging services.

-climber is configured in such a way that if any of these services or their components fail, then all services are restarted.
+ascender is configured in such a way that if any of these services or their components fail, then all services are restarted.
 If these fail sufficiently often in a short span of time, then the entire instance will be placed offline in an automated fashion in order to allow remediation without causing unexpected behavior.

 Job Runtime Behavior
 ---------------------

-The way jobs are run and reported to a 'normal' user of climber does not change.
+The way jobs are run and reported to a 'normal' user of ascender does not change.
 On the system side, some differences are worth noting:

 - When a job is submitted from the API interface it gets pushed into the dispatcher queue.
-Each climber instance will connect to and receive jobs from that queue using a particular scheduling algorithm.
+Each ascender instance will connect to and receive jobs from that queue using a particular scheduling algorithm.
 Any instance in the cluster is just as likely to receive the work and execute the task.
 If a instance fails while executing jobs, then the work is marked as permanently failed.

 .. image:: ../common/images/clustering-visual.png
-  :alt: An illustration depicting job distribution in an climber cluster.
+  :alt: An illustration depicting job distribution in an ascender cluster.

 - Project updates run successfully on any instance that could potentially run a job.
 Projects will sync themselves to the correct version on the instance immediately prior to running the job.
 If the needed revision is already locally checked out and Galaxy or Collections updates are not needed, then a sync may not be performed.